deadlyicon/Notes/JS/321Contacts_notes.md

 |----------------------+--------------------------------|
 ```

-The code below is a solution to that problem, almost most of the contacts have beem omitted for the readability of this file.
+The code below is a solution to that problem,  most of the contacts have been omitted for the readability of this file.
 Let's look at what is going on in the file.